cs573-21s/02-datavis-7ways/README.md

 Flourish is an online editor.
 It provides users with an intuitive and interactive interface.
 Visualizing data in Flourish took a few minutes to get the plot done with interactive features such as tooltip and animation.
 However, it is not very customizable.
-It is impossible possible to have more than a legend, and it has a predefined legend position, e.g., above, below, or horizontal.
+It is impossible to have more than a legend, and it has a predefined legend position, e.g., above, below, or horizontal.
 Flourish allows users to preview the vis in mobile preview or tablet preview too.

 ![flourish](img/flourish-tooltip.png)